numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 Maximum attempts per user
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-How many :term:`attempts <attempt>` at the resource can each user take?
+How many :term:`attempts <Attempt>` at the resource can each user take?

 If set to 0, then there is no limit.